vardigroup/FourierSAT/README.md

 FourierSAT is a versatile SAT/MaxSAT solver for hybrid Boolean constraints.

+To achieve better performance, see GradSAT (https://github.com/vardigroup/FourierSAT), an extension of FourierSAT.
+GradSAT is implemented in C++, where BDDs are used for accelerating gradient computations.**

 The types of constraints include: CNF (-or), XOR, cardinality constraints and NAE (not all equal).

 Paper: FourierSAT: A Fourier Expansion-Based Algebraic Framework for Solving Hybrid Boolean Constraints